 Effect of tDCS Timing on Safety Memory in PTSD

-The primary purpose of this study is to investigate the effects of tDCS timing on safety memory in PTSD.
+The primary purpose of this study is to investigate the effects of tDCS timing on extinction memory in PTSD.
 A total of 90 participants will be randomized equally across one of three groups:

-1. One group receiving active stimulation during extinction and sham during consolidation
+1. One group receiving active stimulation during extinction followed by sham stimulation during consolidation

-2. One group receiving sham stimulation during extinction and active during consolidation
+2. One group receiving sham stimulation during extinction followed by active stimulation during consolidation

 3. One group receiving sham stimulation both during extinction and consolidation

-This study will also include an online sub-study focused on contextual processing along the PTSD spectrum.
+This study also includes an online sub-study (Aim 2) focused on contextual processing along the PTSD spectrum.
+The online study tests if there is an association between threat and non-threat learning in contextual and non-contextual situations.
 A maximum of 500 participants will be recruited using an online, panel-based platform.

 Study Overview